-One of the earliest commercial uses for electricity was for the lighting of premises; d, some of the early installations had only lighting installed, as the number of ical appliances were few.
+One of the earliest commercial uses for electricity was for the lighting of premises; indeed, some of the early installations had only lighting installed, as the number of electrical appliances were few.

-The simplest lighting circuit is one lamp controlled by one switch and is known as a vay circuit.
-The circuit commences at the protective device in the consumer unit, a is connected to the phase conductor of the supply.
-From here it goes to the switch olling the circuit and from there to the lamp.
-From the lamp the cable returns to the mer unit where it is connected to the neutral terminal of the consumer unit, so leting the circuit.
+The simplest lighting circuit is one lamp controlled by one switch and is known as a one-way circuit.
+The circuit commences at the protective device in the consumer unit, which is connected to the phase conductor of the supply.
+From here it goes to the switch controlling the circuit and from there to the lamp.
+From the lamp the cable returns to the consumer unit where it is connected to the neutral terminal of the consumer unit, so completing the circuit.

-Fwo-way lighting circuits
+Two-way lighting circuits

-For independent control from two positions, for example on a staircase, two-way nes are required.
-These switches have three terminals, one of which is called the non and is marked with a letter C; the other two arc called the strippers and are usually ed Li and L2 respectively.
+For independent control from two positions, for example on a staircase, two-way switches are required.
+These switches have three terminals, one of which is called the common and is marked with a letter C; the other two arc called the strippers and are usually marked Li and L2 respectively.
 The neutral conductor is taken to the lamp position.
-From her side of the lamp, a conductor known as the switch wire is taken to the common of econd switch, and the two switches are linked by a -pair of conductors known as the ers.
-From the common of the first switch, a conductor known as the switch feed is to the phase.
+From the other side of the lamp, a conductor known as the switch wire is taken to the common of the second switch, and the two switches are linked by a -pair of conductors known as the strippers.
+From the common of the first switch, a conductor known as the switch feed is taken to the phase.

-the switches in the positions shown in drawing (a); the current travels from the non of the first switch across the switch contacts to L2.
-From L2 it travels along the rapper to the L2 terminal of the second switch; here it cannot go any further because ontacts of the second switch are open, so that the lamp does not light.
+With the switches in the positions shown in drawing (a); the current travels from the common of the first switch across the switch contacts to L2.
+From L2 it travels along the L2 strapper to the L2 terminal of the second switch; here it cannot go any further because the contacts of the second switch are open, so that the lamp does not light.

-To make the lamp light, it would be necessary for someone to operate switch one so ne common is in contact with Li, as shown in drawing (b), or to operate switch two so its common was in contact with L2.
-Either of these actions would complete the circuit the lamp would light.
+To make the lamp light, it would be necessary for someone to operate switch one so that the common is in contact with Li, as shown in drawing (b), or to operate switch two so that its common was in contact with L2.
+Either of these actions would complete the circuit and the lamp would light.